MEMORY CARDS

 GENERAL PRACTICES FOR DEALING WITH DATA FROM MEMORY CARDS

 SD memory cards should only be used to capture video, photos, and audio.
-You should NEVER use them like you would a portable drive to store data and edit from.
+You should never edit from them because they are horribly slow compared to external solid-state drives.

 All SD cards must be formatted or initialized in the device you’re using (even if you use it on multiple hardware) before you can capture media to it.
 Formatting will erase all the data on the SD card if it has files on it (all devices will ask you “are you sure, all data will be lost” before you format the card).
 There is a somewhat painful process to recover this data if you accidentally erase it and often this is not possible.